obophenotype/cell-ontology/docs/relations_guide.md

 ### ‘expresses’

+Use this to link a cell type to a gene or transcript that defines it:

+For example:

+'lamp5 GABAergic cortical interneuron' EquivalentTo: interneuron and ('has soma location' some 'cerebral cortex') and ('capable of' some 'gamma-aminobutyric acid secretion, neurotransmission') and (expresses some 'lysosome-associated membrane glycoprotein 5')

 ### Recording cell parts

 To record parts above the granularity of proteins and complexes, use a 'has part' relationship with and object from the Gene Ontology cellular_cmponent branch.

 e.g. 'melanocyte' subClassOf 'has part' some 'melanosome'

+This GO term can be combined with a PATO quality term (e.g. for shape) where necessary, e.g.

+For example:

+'mature basophil' subClassOf ('has part' some (nucleus and ('has characteristic' some lobed)))

 ## Recording general cellular characteristics